 Super Bowl 2023: Date, start time, who is playing and how to watch live

-Super Bowl LVII is the culmination of the 2022/23 NFL season, with the winner getting the chance to lift the coveted Vince Lombardi Trophy.
+Super Bowl LVII is the culmination of the 2022/23 NFL season, with the winner lifting the coveted Vince Lombardi Trophy.

 Where is the Super Bowl?